 You have a passion for entrepreneurship and sustainability.
 Tell us about where that journey started and the business that you’ve created by combining the two.

 This journey has allowed me to meet amazing people worldwide that use fashion as a platform to make a change.
-I am also Head of Strategy for Fashion Revolution Greece, a local chapter of a global organization that works towards making the fashion industry more sustainable.
-Additionally, I am working on building the first sustainable fashion school back home in Thessaloniki, projected to be up and running by the summer of 2022.
+I was also the COO for Fashion Revolution Greece in 2020-2021, a local chapter of a global organization that works towards making the fashion industry more sustainable.
+While working there, my team and I built the first sustainable fashion school in Greece for the summer of 2022.

 Tell us about your experience at Lubin; what resources have you been taking advantage of here?